paradox-tt/Notes/WagMedia.md

 ### 5) Code of conduct

 A view was shared that recipients of bounty funds may be perceived as official voices of the network.
-There was another concern raised that a funded series spoke negatively towards their project citing incorrect facts.
+There was another concern raised that a funded series spoke negatively towards a parachain project citing incorrect facts.

 This is a difficult task for any media enterprise – especially one generating/curating content at the frequency of Wagmedia.
 While I believe that honest mistakes are understandable, I believe that there should be: